SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/02-logging-in.md

 # Exercises

 > ## Logging into HPC Wales
 > 1. Login to login.hpcwales.co.uk using your SSH client.
 Your username is usually firstname.surname and has been emailed to you.
+> 2. On your first login you will have to change your password.
+The new password must contain some letters, some numbers and at least one punctuation character.
 > 2. Run the `hpcwhosts` and pick a system to login to.
 > 3. Login to that host by running `ssh <hostname>`
 > 4. Run the `sinfo` command to see how busy things are.